Principal Investigator -

 |

 I was born and raised in Hagerstown, Maryland and graduated from Villa Julie College in 2009 with a degree in Biology.
 Afterwards, I received my medical degree from Georgetown University in 2013, and began my Otolaryngology training at Johns Hopkins the same year.
-I am an avid golfer, love my dog, and am the #1 Ravens fan!! |
+As I have transitioned in my career, I have cultivated my own laboratory investigating immunologic mechanisms and biomarkers associated with idiopathic subglottic stenosis and iatrogenic laryngotracheal stenosis.
+I am an avid golfer, love my dog, and am a big Ravens and Orioles fan!! |

-I was born and raised in Sudbrook, Maryland and graduated from Johns Hopkins University in 2012 with a degree in Biomedical Engineering.
-I went on to obtain my medical degree from University of Maryland School of Medicine in 2017, and began my Otolaryngology training shortly thereafter.
-In my free time, I love to hike, play tennis, and run around the beautiful Baltimore harbor. |
+I was born and raised in Sudbrook, Maryland and have stayed local since.
+I went on to graduate from Johns Hopkins University in 2012 with a degree in Biomedical Engineering.
+After graduating from the University of Maryland School of Medicine in 2017, I began my Otolaryngology training shortly thereafter.
+In my free time, I love to hike, play pickle ball, and enjoy the amazing food around Baltimore! |

 |